 By far the most spectacular time of year to visit Sicily has to be in the springtime, as it is filled with sunshine, freshness and the pageantry of Easter adds a distinctive colour and theatricality to the island.

-Thanks to COSI for choosing Easter and Spring destinations to explore as our topic for this month as there are so many colourful traditions to explore all around the Italian peninsular, it certainly isn’t all chocolate eggs and bunnies in Italy (even though they have them here too, filled with surprises inside, children often ignore the chocolate to get to the present inside, but that’s another story).
+Easter in Italy certainly isn’t all chocolate eggs and bunnies (even though they have them here too, filled with surprise gifts inside, children often ignore the chocolate to get to the present inside, but that’s another story).

 The magic of Easter in Sicily for me comes out of the traditions which are adhered to with great love, passion and dedication by all Sicilian’s.
 Easter is an even bigger celebration than Christmas here as it represents the promise of a new beginning, the end of winter is ushered in by a crisp and golden spring.
 And it is all happening much earlier than usual this year.